raymondworkshop/raymondworkshop/README.md

 Outside of tech and reading, I like Philosophy, Nature, and Art.

+If you’ve got any questions, suggestions or would like to discuss a project then email me at bestraymond@icloud.com.
+I’d be happy to hear from you.

 Some of My favorite quotes:
   - "The challenge comes because you are ready for it"
   - "What makes you vulnerable makes you strong and beautiful"